-- G. The Grantee must comply with any specific award conditions that HUD may attach to this Grant Agreement as provided by 2 CFR 200.208.
+- G. The Grantee must comply with any specific conditions that HUD may apply to this Grant Agreement as provided by 2 CFR 200.208.
 If applicable, these conditions will be listed or added as Appendix 5 to this Grant Agreement. - H. The Grantee is responsible for managing the Project and ensuring the proper use of the Grant Funds.
 The Grantee is also responsible for ensuring the completion of the Project, the grant closeout, and compliance with all applicable federal requirements.
-The Grantee may subaward all or a portion of its funds to one or more subrecipients, as identified in the Project Narrative (Appendix 1) or as may be approved by HUD in accordance with 2 CFR 200.308.
 All subawards made with funding under this Grant Agreement are subject to the subaward requirements under 2 CFR Part 200, including 2 CFR 200.332, and other requirements provided by this Grant Agreement.
 The Grantee is responsible for ensuring each subrecipient complies with all requirements under this Grant Agreement, including the general federal requirements in Article IV.
-A subaward may be made to a for-profit entity only if HUD expressly approves that subaward and the for-profit entity is made subject to the same Federal requirements that apply to all other subrecipients, including the requirements 2 CFR part 200 provides for a "non-Federal entity" that receives a subaward.
+A subaward may be made to a for-profit entity only if HUD expressly approves that subaward and the for-profit entity is made subject to the same Federal requirements that apply to all other subrecipients, including all requirements 2 CFR part 200 provides with respect to a subaward, except the audit requirements in 2 CFR part 200, subpart F.